xetus-oss/salt-testbed/README.md

 # Testbed organization

 * `config/`: This directory contains configuration files that are symlinked in the various master/minion VM's.
-The salt master's `/etc/salt/master` configuration file is symlinked to `config/salt-master-config` and each local minion gets an override config file named `config/<minionid>.minon.conf` which is symlinked to `/etc/salt/minion.d/minon.conf`.
+Each vagrant vm has a configuration sub directory of `config/{vagrant_vm_id}` which contains configuration files and directories that will be symlinked to the `/etc/salt` directory.

 * `templates/`: This directory contains templates for initializing new salt testbed setups.
 The files are copied into their respective directories when `vagrant up` is ran and a new environment is detected.